leadafrik/kodisha-pwa/public/legal/TERMS_OF_SERVICE.md

 ### 10.4 Limitation of Liability
 **TO THE MAXIMUM EXTENT PERMITTED BY KENYAN LAW:**

-**KODISHA, ITS DIRECTORS, OFFICERS, EMPLOYEES, AND AGENTS SHALL NOT BE LIABLE FOR:**
+**MAMAMBOGA DIGITAL, ITS DIRECTORS, OFFICERS, EMPLOYEES, AND AGENTS SHALL NOT BE LIABLE FOR:**
 - **Indirect, incidental, consequential, or punitive damages**
 - **Loss of profits, revenue, data, or business opportunities**
 - **Personal injury or property damage arising from Platform use**
 - **Fraudulent or criminal conduct by Users**
 - **Disputes between Users**
-- **Losses exceeding fees paid to Kodisha in the preceding 12 months**
+- **Losses exceeding fees paid to Mamamboga Digital in the preceding 12 months**

 ### 10.5 Kenyan Consumer Protection
 Nothing in these Terms excludes liability that cannot be excluded under Kenyan consumer protection law, including liability for: